-- 33. Subject retention should compare the number of students starting a subject (normally measured at 1 November in a given year) and the number completing a subject (normally measured at the end of May in a given year).
-Although subject retention should be considered separately for each of the AS and A2 components of the A-level programme, it is useful to look at two-year retention across key subjects where there was clear intent of a two-year course of study. - 34.
-Student retention for the sixth form as a whole compares the number of students starting in the sixth form with the number present at the end of the academic year.
-For two-year programmes, the number completing in year 2 might be compared with the number starting in year 1.
-If pass rates are high at the expense of some poor retention, then success rates (as a percentage of those passing compared with starters) may be low.
+- 34. Subject retention should compare the number of students starting a subject (normally measured at 1 November in a given year) and the number completing a subject (normally measured at the end of May in a given year).
+Although subject retention should be considered separately for each of the AS and A2 components of the A-level programme, it is useful to look at two-year retention across key subjects where there was clear intent of a two-year course of study.
+However, there are no national figures available for comparison. - 35.
+Student retention in each year of sixth form can be compared with the national figures in tables 1, 2 and 3 above for all courses, AS and A2.
+For students beginning two-year programmes, the number completing in the second year might be compared with the number starting in the first year but there are no national figures available for comparison.
+If achievement rates are high at the expense of some poor retention, then success rates (as a percentage of those passing compared with starters) may be low.